 - Increase personal satisfaction.
 Laughter can also make it easier to cope with difficult situations.
 It also helps you connect with other people.

 - Put humor on your horizon.
 Find a few simple items, such as photos, greeting cards or comic strips, that make you chuckle.
-Then hang them up at home or in your office.
-Keep funny movies, books or comedy albums on hand for when you need an added humor boost.
-Look online at joke websites.
+Then hang them up at home or in your office, or collect them in a file or notebook.
+Keep funny movies, TV shows, books, magazines or comedy videos on hand for when you need an added humor boost.
+Look online at joke websites or silly videos.
+Listen to humorous podcasts.
 Go to a comedy club.

 Laugh and the world laughs with you.
 Find a way to laugh about your own situations and watch your stress begin to fade away.
 Even if it feels forced at first, practice laughing.
 It does your body good.

 Consider trying laughter yoga.
 In laughter yoga, people practice laughter as a group.
 Laughter is forced at first, but it can soon turn into spontaneous laughter.

 - Share a laugh.
 Make it a habit to spend time with friends who make you laugh.
 And then return the favor by sharing funny stories or jokes with those around you.